 I’ve been very fortunate to learn from the same communication coaches who’ve worked with giants like Google, Skype and Microsoft.

-What follows is a loose framework on how to write engaging yet simple communications to capture any audience.
+What follows is my own adapted framework on how to write engaging yet clear messages to capture any audience.

 These are the 3 keys to a impactful message